dotse/tls-fed-auth/tls-fed-auth.md

 This section defines the set of claims that can be included in metadata.

 -   version (REQUIRED)

-    Schema version follows semantic versioning (https://semver.org).
+    Indicates the schema version of the federation metadata.
+This ensures compatibility between members of the federation by defining a clear versioning mechanism for interpreting metadata.

+    -   Data Type: String
+    -   Syntax: Must adhere to Semantic Versioning (https://semver.org).
+    -   Example: `1.0.0`

 -   cache_ttl (OPTIONAL)

     Specifies the duration in seconds for caching downloaded federation metadata, allowing for independent caching outside of specific HTTP configurations, particularly useful when the communication mechanism isn't HTTP-based.
 In the event of a metadata publication outage, members can rely on cached metadata until it expires, as indicated by the exp claim in the JWS header (see (#metadata-signing)).
-Once expired, metadata MUST no longer be trusted to maintain federation security.
-If cache_ttl is omitted, there MUST still be a mechanism to refresh the metadata before its expiration to maintain validity and ensure uninterrupted federation operations.
+Once expired, metadata MUST no longer be trusted.
+If omitted, a mechanism to refresh metadata MUST still exist to ensure the metadata remains valid.

+    -   Data Type: Integer
+    -   Syntax: Integer representing the duration in seconds.
+    -   Example: `3600`

 -   Entities (REQUIRED)

-    List of entities (see (#entities)).
+    Contains the list of entities within the federation.

+    -   Data Type: Array of Objects
+    -   Syntax: Each object MUST conform the entity definition (see Section (#entities)).

 ### Entities